MoJeeza/Getting-and-Cleaning-Data-Assignment/CodeBook.md

-***The following table shows variables that were extracted to complete the final part of this assignment from the original dataset.***
+***The following table shows variables that were extracted from the original dataset (features.txt) and the X_train/test.txt files to complete the final part of this assignment from the original dataset.***

+#####For Part 2 of the assignment we were asked to " Extract only the measurements on the mean and standard deviation for each measurement. "
+For that, the variables I selected were those with either "mean" or "std" mentioned in their names.
+The variable names were cleaned and made more readable by performing the following:
+-	removing all the "()"
+-	multiple "." were replaced with a single "-"
+-	"t" in the beginning of the name was replaced with "Time"
+-	"f" in the beginning of the name was replaced with "Freq"
+-	"mean" was replaced with "Mean"
+-	"std" was replaced with "Std"

+These variable names where then averaged for each activity performed by each volunteer/subject.
+Since each volunteer performed all the activities (a total of 6 different activities) and there being 30 volunteers (21 training and 9 test volunteers) we ended up with a total of 180 observations in the final "tidy" version of the dataset.

+The "cleaned" variable names and their original form are shown in the table below.

 Column position in original dataset | Original Variable Names     	|Revised Descriptive Variable Names
 --------------------|--------------------------------|-----------------------------------------